pmprosociety/authcompanion/README.md

 Ensure Docker is installed - link if you need it: https://docs.docker.com/get-docker/

-Spin up AuthCompanion by navigating to the main project directory and running the docker command:
+Spin up AuthCompanion by running this docker command:

 ```sh
 docker-compose up